MicrosoftDocs/powerapps-docs/articles/add-configure-controls.md

 	![Text box disappears when the check box is cleared](./media/add-configure-controls/hide-text.png)

-Configure the behavior and appearance of your app by building one or more [formulas](formula-reference.md).
+This example is basic, but you can configure the behavior and appearance of your app by building one or more [formulas](formula-reference.md) from simple to complex.

 ## Rename a control ##
 1. Select the control that you want to rename, such as the checkbox that you added in the previous procedure.